The Most Reverend

 Bishop of Saint Cloud

-Donald Joseph Kettler was born in Minneapolis, Minnesota to Joseph and Marguerite Kettler.
+Donald Joseph Kettler was born in Minneapolis, Minnesota, to Joseph and Marguerite Kettler on Nov.
+26, 1944.
 His family later moved to Sioux Falls, South Dakota, where Kettler and his three siblings were raised.
 He received undergraduate and divinity degrees at Saint John’s University in Collegeville before being ordained to the priesthood on May 29, 1970.

-Bishop Kettler then served as an associate pastor in Aberdeen and Sioux Falls until 1979, whence he began coordinating work for the diocesan offices of Sioux Falls.
-In 1981, he entered the Catholic University of America, from where he obtained his licentiate in canon law.
+Bishop Kettler then served as an associate pastor in Aberdeen and Sioux Falls until 1979, when he began coordinating work for the diocesan offices of Sioux Falls.
+In 1981, he entered The Catholic University of America, where he obtained his licentiate in canon law.
 Bishop Kettler was named judicial vicar of Sioux Falls in 1983, and resumed his work coordinating its diocesan offices from 1984 to 1987.
 During this time, he also began celebrating a weekly televised Mass.

-Pope Francis named Donald J. Kettler the ninth Bishop of the Diocese of Saint Cloud.
+Pope Francis named Bishop Kettler the ninth bishop of the Diocese of Saint Cloud on Sept.
+20, 2013; he was installed on Nov.
+7, 2013.